codecop/ticketmagpie/README.md

 ----------------------

 By default, the application expects a MySQL database to be available on localhost, default port 3306.
 The application will use the user `root` to connect to a database called `ticketmagpie`.

+If you have MySQL or [MariaDB](https://mariadb.org/) installed, initially create the database with:

+´´´
+mysql -u root < src\main\resources\create-mysql-database.sql
+´´´´

-To run the latest MySQL docker image with that configuration:
+If you have Docker installed, run the latest MySQL docker image with suitable configuration:

 ```
 docker run -d -e MYSQL_ALLOW_EMPTY_PASSWORD=yes \